Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 (FPort) is 8 bits long and the values from 1 to 223 can be used.
 It allows LoRaWAN networks and applications to identify data.

-The FPort field is part of the SCHC Packet or the SCHC Fragment, as shown in
+The FPort field is part of the SCHC Message, as shown in
 {{Fig-lorawan-schc-payload}}.
-The SCHC C/D and the SCHC F/R SHALL concatenate the FPort field with the LoRaWAN payload to retrieve their payload as it is used as a part of the ruleId field.
+The SCHC C/D and the SCHC F/R SHALL concatenate the FPort field with the LoRaWAN payload to retrieve their payload as it is used as a part of the RuleID field.

 ~~~~